-A prototype Eclipse plug-in for running a checker is available at http://types.cs.washington.edu/checker-framework/eclipse/.
-The website contains instructions for installing and using the plug-in.
-The plug-in is experimental - some people have used it successfully, and others have had trouble.
+Eclipse plug-in for the Checker Framework The Checker Plugin is an Eclipse plugin that enables the use of the Checker Framework.
+Its website (http://types.cs.washington.edu/checker-framework/eclipse/).
+The website contains instructions for installing and using the plugin.